St Pancras Old Church: Churchyard

 The architect John Soane designed a tomb for his wife and himself in the churchyard, which is now Grade I listed.
 This mausoleum may have provided the inspiration for the design by Giles Gilbert Scott of the iconic red telephone boxes.

 Other people associated with the churchyard include the poet Percy Bysshe Shelley and the future Mary Shelley, who planned their 1814 elopement over meetings at the grave of her mother, Mary Wollstonecraft, mentioned above.
 Charles Dickens mentions it by name in his 1859 novel A Tale of Two Cities, making it the location of body snatching to provide corpses for dissection at medical schools, a common practice at the time.
-Burials in the churchyard eventually ceased under the Extramural Interment Act in 1854, and St Pancras and Islington Cemetery was opened in East Finchley.
-In the mid-1860s, the young Thomas Hardy was in charge of the excavation of part of the graveyard, in the course of the construction of the Midland Railway's London terminus.
+Burials in the churchyard eventually ceased under the Burial Act 1854, and St Pancras and Islington Cemetery was opened in East Finchley.
+In the mid-1860s, the young Thomas Hardy was in charge of the excavation of part of the graveyard in the course of the construction of the Midland Railway's London terminus, St Pancras station.
 More burials were removed in 2002.

 The churchyard was reopened in June 1877 as St Pancras Gardens, following the movement to allow conversion of disused burial grounds into public gardens.
 Angela Burdett-Coutts, an important local benefactress, laid the foundation stone of the memorial sundial she had presented.

 A recent addition is a polished marble stone at the entrance to the church, a collaboration between and a gift from the poet Jeremy Clarke and the sculptor Emily Young.
 It is inscribed: "And I am here / in a place / beyond desire or fear", an extract from the long poem "Praise" by Clarke.